rubocode/altOS/index.md

 ![banner](/altOS/photos/banner.png)

-## Advanced Learning Technology Operating System™
+## Advanced Learning Technology Operating System&trade;

 > You don't understand anything until you learn it more than one way.
 > **Marvin Minsky**